Donate to AFS

 Alcohol harm in Scotland is a public health emergency.
 Alcohol costs Scotland up to £10 billion every year, including up to £700 million in health and social care costs.
 The pandemic has added to existing problems, damaging more people’s lives and creating a further burden on our health and social care services.

-Currently, retailers retain the additional revenue arising from minimum unit pricing, which has been estimated to be over £30 million per year.
+Currently, retailers retain the additional revenue arising from minimum unit pricing, which has been estimated to be around £65 million per year.
 The ‘polluter pays’ principle should be applied to the sale of alcohol, meaning retailers should pay a levy towards mitigating the health and social costs caused by the products they sell.
 This could raise £57m per year for local prevention, treatment, and care services.

 Making the Industry pay their way